 Vakil Mosque

 Vakil Mosque sits next to the Vakil Bazaar and is one of the last buildings from the Zand dynasty.
-Inside you find 48 integrated stone pillars in spirals that make it one spectacular place to visit!
+Inside, you find 48 integrated stone pillars in spirals that make it a spectacular place to visit!
 It also got this calm change from other places.
 It’s incredibly relaxing, and the arches are a dream for photographers.

 You can freely take photos, play with compositions and admire the architecture.